 Global responsibility and policy coherence

-A positive trend in the trade policy, but funding of development cooperation is at a low level
+A positive trend in the trade policy, but the funding of development cooperation is at a low level

 Global responsibility and policy coherence are central principles in the implementation of sustainable development.
 Decisions made in the different policy sections and administrative branches have a significant impact on how objectives are realised not only in Finland but also globally.

-The key theme of the 2030 Agenda is that no-one is left behind in the pursuit of development To meet its global responsibility, Finland must ensure that the others also have the opportunity to pursue sustainable development and promote this.
+The key theme of the 2030 Agenda is that no-one is left behind in the pursuit of development.
+To meet its global responsibility, Finland must ensure that the others also have the opportunity to pursue sustainable development and promote this.
 The world's challenges are also Finland's challenges.

-In the follow-up system, the indicators in the Global responsibility and policy coherence basket are 1) Finland's development in terms of the trade policy component of the Commitment to Development Index; 2) Finland's imports and exports by tonne and by material category; 3) the development of Finland's development cooperation funds; and 4) Finland's participation in international crisis management.
+In the follow-up system, the indicators in the Global responsibility and policy coherence criteria are:1) Finland's development in terms of the trade policy component of the Commitment to Development Index; 2) Finland's imports and exports by tonne and by material category; 3) the development of Finland's development cooperation funds; and 4) Finland's participation in international crisis management.
 The other baskets also include indicators related to global responsibility, such as the consumption footprint, Finland's greenhouse gas emissions and removals, the number of quota refugees and persons granted asylum and the global social responsibility of Finnish large and medium-sized enterprises.

 Finland can promote sustainable development, for example, by participating in international crisis management or by exporting environmental technology solutions to developing countries.
 Through trade policy, Finland can contribute to the realisation of gender equality and human rights and to the more sustainable use of natural resources.
 Trade policy can also be used to improve market access for products from developing countries by dismantling trade barriers.